acdh-oeaw/bgload/README.md

 **Blazegraph Rest API Script - BGloadRestAPI.sh**

-The script BGloadRestAPI.sh may be used to load RDF data into a remote Blazegraph database instance.
+The script BGloadRestAPI.sh may be used to load multiple RDF files into a remote Blazegraph database instance.
 This script should be used only for smaller dumps!

 **Requirements**